 “Typography is not mere typesetting.
 It is processing visual language to enhance its strength and clarity.”

 Thinking in Type: The Practical Philosophy of Typography is the most densely packed book as I have written.
-You sure get your money’s worth with this!
+You surely get your money’s worth with this!
 It has four sections: Type and Design; What Readers Want; Creativity; and Typography Timeline.

 It covers technical aspects of letterforms and type like parts of letters, readability vs legibility, and type classification.
 And it has a thorough four-chapter history of letterform and type development.
 But what separates this book from any other on the subject is the philosophical attitude.
 How do we look at type?
 Are “not-letterforms” actually the most important part of type?
 What is the attractive power of type abstraction?
 What is right with your type?

 Extraordinarily, a book with an extremely similar title, Thinking With Type, came out weeks before mine did.
 “With” has a yellow cover.
 You may have seen it on Amazon.
 Ellen’s book is quite good, and I recommend that you check it out, but we cover rather different territory.

 “Wow – at last.
 Here is a practical, exciting reference book that will stimulate the student as well as the professional typographic designer.
 It really is a good book.”
 Ed Benguiat, Typographic Designer Emeritus